 Filing for Social Security or SSI Disability in Rhode Island

-Rhode Island pays a generous supplement to some SSI recipients and offers temporary disability insurance.
+Rhode Island pays a small supplement to SSI recipients and offers temporary disability insurance to people with short-term injuries.

-In Rhode Island, the chance of being awarded disability benefits is a bit higher than the national average, at the initial application stage, reconsideration stage, and hearing stage.
+In Rhode Island, the chance of being awarded disability benefits is a bit higher than the national average at all stages of the application and appeal process: the initial application stage, reconsideration stage, and hearing stage.

 In addition, the wait time for an appeal hearing in Rhode Island is shorter than the national average: 11 months.
 Wait times are important because the longer the wait time for a hearing, the longer you have to wait for a decision to be made.
-This delays your ability to file a new application if you are not happy with the results of the hearing.
+Waiting for a hearing delays your ability to file a new application if you're not happy with the results of the hearing.

 A table comparing these statistics in Rhode Island and in the nation is below.